fabiohsv-cit/ciandt-components-utilities/README.md

    }
    ```
 * appEnter
-   - this directive can be used to process a controller method setted on enter pressed.
+   - this directive can be used to run a chosen controller method when the enter key is pressed.

 3. **Filters**

 * selected:boolFieldName
-   - this filter can be used to select the objects on informed list where the field setted in filter is true
+   - this filter can be used to select the objects on the given list where the chosen field is true
    ```html
    <tr ng-repeat="item in items | selected:'boolFieldName'">
    ```
-   - in this case will be repeated only items where 'boolFieldName' is equals to 'true'
+   - in this case, only items where 'boolFieldName' is equals to 'true' will be repeated

 * boolToText
-   - translate boolean to text (Yes/No)
+   - translates boolean to text (Yes/No)

 * translate:identifier:value
    - this filter can be used to translate values, it's similar to oracle translate.